kailash34Dev/CSS-Projects/README.md

-🌐 CSS Projects Collection
+# 🌐 CSS Projects Collection

-Welcome to the CSS Projects Collection repository!
-This repo contains a series of beginner to intermediate-level CSS projects designed to enhance front-end skills and build a strong foundation in modern web styling.
+Welcome to the **CSS Projects Collection** repository!
+This repository contains a series of beginner to intermediate-level CSS projects created to enhance front-end development skills and build a solid foundation in modern web styling.

+---

-💡 Projects Included
+## 💡 Projects Included

+Here are some of the CSS mini-projects you'll find in this repo:

-  🔍 Expanding Search Bar
+- 🔍 **Expanding Search Bar**

-  🎨 Animated Gradient Border Buttons
+- 🎨 **Animated Gradient Border Buttons**

-  🎯 Animated Login/Signup Form
+- 🎯 **Animated Login/Signup Form**

+---